What Is Pleural Mesothelioma?

 Pleural Mesothelioma Cell Types

 - Epithelioid mesothelioma is the most common cell type and is the easiest to treat.
-Patients with this cell type often have a better health outlook.

 - Sarcomatoid mesothelioma is more difficult to treat because of how aggressively it spreads.